techrityorg/Mentorship/TMP2022/Ritik-Kumar/week-3/Project-1/readme.md

-# Techrity Mentorship Week-2: Project-4 - School Website
+# Techrity Mentorship Week-3: Project-1 - Form

 This is a solution to the Week-3: Project-4 of Techrity Frontend Development Mentorship.